RikkaApps/websites/storage_redirect/guide/compatibility/huawei.md

 #  Huawei (Unable to dynamically modify SELinux rules)

 The implementation of the Huawei device kernel can only load SELinux rules once.
-Modify SELinux rules is required by Storage Redirect.
+Modify SELinux rules is required by Storage Isolation.

 ## Offical Magisk solution